 - must contact the Tribunal if their contact information changes or if representative information changes.

-- should, as a matter of courtesy, inform the Tribunal if they decide not to continue with the appeal.
+- Should inform the Tribunal if they decide not to continue with the appeal.

 5.0 Reactivating Appeals

 5.1 Any participating party may request that their inactive appeal be reactivated.

 5.2 Requests to reactivate an appeal should be made in writing.
 If the appeal was made inactive because of missing information, the parties must provide all of the missing information or provide an explanation why the information cannot be provided.

 5.3 A request to reactivate will be denied if the appeal still cannot be concluded.
 In such cases, the Tribunal writes to the participating parties explaining the reason and what needs to be done.

 5.4 Parties requesting that an appeal be reactivated should expect this process to take some time.
 The Tribunal must retrieve the file information, obtain updates of the Board claim files and review the appeal before it can be reactivated.